nate-daba/CSC969H-Spring-2024-ndaba/critical_summary.md

 ## Paper 3: [Weight Uncertainty in Neural Networks](https://proceedings.mlr.press/v37/blundell15.pdf) <a name="paper-3"></a>

 **TL;DR**: The paper introduces an algorithm for learning a probability distribution on the weights of a neural network (NN), called Bayes by Backprop.

 ### Strengths

 The paper begins by motivating the need for introducing uncertainty on the weights of a NN which is 1) plain feedforward NNs being prone to overfitting, and 2) NNs making overly confident decisions because of being unable to account for the uncertainty in the training data.
+The paper also formulates and clearly describes a mechanism for obtaining unbaised estimates of gradients of the cost function with respect to the parameters $\theta$.
+Another strength of the paper is removing the constraint that the complexity cost should have a closed form.
+By removing this constraint, the proposed method provides flexibilty when choosing variational posterior and prior distributions.
+Logical justifications for some of the design choices is also provided.
+E.g. choice of a scale misture of two Gaussian densities as the prior, choice of scheme for weighting the complexity cost relative the likelihood cost, etc

 ### Improvements